blinkhealth/go-config-yourself/README.md

 # !!! go-config-yourself is deprecated and should no longer be used for new projects.
-Use [Vault](https://blinkhealth.atlassian.net/wiki/spaces/DT/pages/1508278334/Using+Vault+for+Secrets) instead.
+Blinkers should use Vault instead.

 # Overview